See improvements in your traffic and minor infraction resolution results with online adjudication and plea negotiation:

 A Matterhorn user

 Summary of Ticket and Minor Infraction Resolution Results

 Matterhorn online dispute resolution has produced positive and meaningful results for court customers across all key outcome measures.
-This points to both court personnel and citizens supporting a modern, technology-based option that can produce a more positive and profitable result for the courts.
+This points to both court personnel and the public benefitting from technology to produce a more positive and profitable result for the courts.

-In addition, Matterhorn helps courts level the playing field – enabling them to engage citizens, increase efficiencies, speed up case closure and collection - with lower default rates, all while improving satisfaction and access to justice—regardless of the court’s geographic location or resources.
-As part of our ongoing mission, Matterhorn will continue to measure outcomes and report these outcomes to customers and the market in general.
+In addition, Matterhorn helps courts level the playing field – enabling them to engage the public, increase efficiencies, speed up case closure and collection - with lower default rates, all while improving satisfaction and access to justice—regardless of the court’s geographic location or resources.
+As part of our ongoing mission, Matterhorn will continue to measure outcomes and report these outcomes to customers and the public.